matrixorigin/matrixone/docs/en/MatrixOne/Get-Started/Tutorial/SSB-test-with-matrixone.md

 ## **5. Run SSB Queries**

 !!! note
-    `GROUP BY` does noe support using the alias name for now。
+    `GROUP BY` does not support using the alias name for now。

 ### **Flat table queries**